 Prepared by the Township and MCPC, this plan outlines the community goals and objectives and inventories land use, transportation, natural resources, and cultural resources.
-Many maps/figures throughout the Plan can be of interest, such as historical sites and scenic vistas, but of particular interest is the existing and proposed trail map (shown on the next page).
+Many maps/figures throughout the Plan can be of interest, such as historical

 The Bethlehem Pike-Fairmount Park Trail from the 2005 Open Space Plan is again not included.
 The Wissahickon Ave Trail Connector, included in both previous plans, is not shown either.
 This is the only plan that marks the Wissahickon Green Ribbon trail-labeled as a proposed trail.
 Other proposed trails include: Cresheim Valley Trail/ Wissahickon Green Ribbon Trail Connector, Cresheim Valley Trail, Sandy Run Creek Trail, Oreland Connector, Manor Creek Trail, North Hills Country Club/Marlow Fields Trail, and the Wissahickon Creek Connector.